hdShang/arxiv-daily/docs/cs-AI/2025-08-31/papers/250900997v2-supporting-our-ai-overlords-redesigning-data-systems-to-be-agent-fir.md

 ---
 layout: default
-title: Supporting Our AI Overlords: Redesigning Data Systems to be Agent-First
+title: "Supporting Our AI Overlords: Redesigning Data Systems to be Agent-First"
 ---

 # Supporting Our AI Overlords: Redesigning Data Systems to be Agent-First